tahowallet/extension/ci/README.md

 ## Running E2E tests on fork

 The E2E tests are located in the `../e2e-tests` directory.
-Only those with `-fork` suffix are meant to be run on a forked Mainnet.
+The tests use `test.skip` expression, which decides whether a given test should be run based on the value of a `USE_MAINNET_FORK` environment variable.

 To run specific test, go to root and run `npx playwright test <file_name>`.

-To run all tests designed for the fork, go to root and run `yarn run test:e2e-fork` ( or its equivalent
+To run all tests designed for the fork, make sure `USE_MAINNET_FORK` is set to `true` and run `yarn run test:e2e`.
-`find e2e-tests -type f -name "*-fork.*" -exec npx playwright test {} \;`).